Skip to main content

 How do I select an optimal shard key for hash routing?
 Choose high-cardinality, uniformly distributed fields.
 UUIDs or hashed user IDs prevent partition skew and ensure balanced I/O across nodes.

 What is the recommended virtual node count per physical instance?
-100 to 200 virtual nodes typically provide statistical load uniformity.
-This range avoids excessive memory overhead for routing table storage.
+100 to 200 virtual nodes typically provide statistical load uniformity while avoiding excessive memory overhead for routing table storage.

 How does hash routing handle cross-partition joins?
 Cross-partition joins require scatter-gather execution or co-located data placement.
 Design schemas to minimize distributed joins by aligning shard keys across related tables.

 Can hash routing support time-based data retention policies?
-Yes.
-Combine hash routing with time-bound partition metadata.
-This allows archival workflows to target specific ring segments without disrupting live traffic.
+Yes, by combining hash routing with time-bound partition metadata.
+Archival workflows target specific ring segments based on partition creation timestamps without disrupting live traffic routing.